-- $\underline{1}$.
-When seatbelts are installed and while operating on hard surface/paved roads during movements administrative in nature, the use of Kevlar helmet or organizational/unit issued non-ballistic helmet and improved modular tactical vest (IMTV) or plate carrier (PC), otherwise known as Armor Protection Level 1 (APL 1 vest/plate carrier with soft armor only), is strongly recommended.
-Under these circumstances, O-5 level and higher commanders may determine the type and level of PPE used by vehicle operators and crew members per reference (d). - $\underline{2}$.
-Personnel shall be seated in designated seating positions with the seatbelt or harness fastened if the vehicle is so equipped. - $\underline{\mathbf{3}}$.
+- 1. When seatbelts are installed and while operating on hard surface/paved roads during movements administrative in nature, the use of Kevlar helmet or organizational/unit issued non-ballistic helmet and improved modular tactical vest (IMTV) or plate carrier (PC), otherwise known as Armor Protection Level 1 (APL 1 - vest/plate carrier with soft armor only), is strongly recommended.
+Under these circumstances, O-5 level and higher commanders may determine the type and level of PPE used by vehicle operators and crew members per reference (e). - 2.
+Personnel shall be seated in designated seating positions with the seatbelt or harness fastened if the vehicle is so equipped. - $\underline{3}$.
 When seatbelts are not installed or when operating off of hard-surface/paved roads, the vehicle driver and occupants are required to wear, at a minimum, Kevlar helmet or organizational/unit issued non-ballistic helmet and APL 1 anytime the vehicle is in motion. - $\underline{4}$.
 For combat vehicle crewmen (CVC), CVC-specific APLs are to be followed. - $\underline{5}$.
-When mission requirements or training objectives do not require APL 1 or greater (parachute training, long range patrolling, etc.), O-5 level and higher commanders may determine the type and level of PPE required for cargo areas provided a Risk Assessment Worksheet (RAW) is developed for the specific event and thoroughly discussed during mission briefs in order to mitigate inherent risk during tactical training/operations.
+When mission requirements or training objectives do not require APL 1 or greater (parachute training, long range patrolling, etc.), 0-5 level and higher commanders may determine the type and level of PPE required for cargo areas provided an Operational Risk Management (ORM) worksheet is developed for the specific event and thoroughly discussed during mission briefs in order to mitigate inherent risk during tactical training/operations.
 Every effort shall be made to incorporate PPE and seatbelt use into the mission event per this Order.